-- Statement of Issues:
+- Statement of Issues

-- Initial Determination;
+- Initial Determination

-- Reason for Determination; and
+- Reason for Determination

-- Opportunity for the complainant to request a hearing if not satisfied with the determination.
+Opportunity for Complainant to request a hearing if not satisfied with the determination.

-Hearing
+F. Hearing

-If the complainant is not satisfied with the Initial Determination, he/she may request a hearing before the Commissioner of Labor or an appointed representative.
+If the complainant is not satisfied with the Initial Determination, they may request a hearing before the Commissioner of Labor or an appointed representative.
 The request for hearing will be filed within seven (7) days of receipt of the Initial Determination.
 The hearing will be conducted in an informal manner and formal or technical rules of evidence will not apply.